-An air audit may be in order for your compressor system, especially if it hasn’t been carefully examined recently.
+An air audit may be in order for your compressed air system, especially if it hasn’t been carefully examined recently.
 While many people focus on the initial cost of purchasing an air compressor, they often forget to factor in the cost of operating the machine over the long run.
 Any issue within a system can reduce its efficiency, wasting air and electricity, and thereby costing you more money.

 But what exactly can an Air Audit do for you?
 Learn more about how an Air Audit can help you maximize savings.
 Download "What is a Compressed Air Audit"?

 Everyone is always looking for ways to effectively cut costs to become more profitable.
 Air compression can be an expensive commodity if not properly maintained.
 Leaks and worn-down parts reduce the pressure your compressor can produce.
 Dilapidated seals and fractured piping can also create blowouts.
 Expenses could also come from unintended downtime though the loss of production, which could require emergency equipment hire.
 And then you run the risk of physical damage and personal injury claims will pile on the costs of a faulty air compressor.

 Compressed air is one of the most widely used forms of energy throughout many industries, with approximately 70% of manufacturers using a compressed air system, often using more energy than any other equipment.
 One horsepower of compressed air requires eight horsepower of electricity.
 With many air compressors running at efficiencies as low as 10 percent, there’s often plenty of room for improvement.
 Fortunately, 50% of compressed air systems at small to medium-sized industrial facilities have opportunities for low-cost energy conservation.